 - Stay away from gossip.

-If you’re experiencing issues with a colleague, it’s best to keep those matters between the two of you.
+If you’re working with difficult coworkers, it’s best to keep those matters between the two of you.
 When people gossip about their coworkers problems, it rarely ever provides a resolution–if anything, it only makes the situation worse.

 - Consider the situation.